 In this methodology, the project scope is a variable.
 Additionally, the time and the cost are constants for the project.
 Therefore, during the project execution, the project scope is adjusted in order to get the maximum business value from the project.

 2 - Agile Software Development:

-Agile software development methodology is for a projects that needs extreme agility in requirements.
-The key features of agile are its short-termed delivery cycles (sprints), agile requirements, dynamic team culture, less restrictive project control, and emphasis on real-time communication.
+Agile software development methodology is for a project that needs extreme agility in requirements.
+The key features of agile are its short-termed delivery cycles (sprints), agile requirements, dynamic team culture, less restrictive project control and emphasis on real-time communication.

 3 - Crystal Methods:

 In crystal method, the project processes are given a low priority.
 Instead of the processes, this method focuses more on team communication, team member skills, people and interaction.
 Crystal methods come under agile category.

 This is the successor of Rapid Application Development (RAD) methodology.
 This is also a subset of agile software development methodology and boasts about the training and documents support this methodology has.
 This method emphasizes more on the active user involvement during the project life cycle.

 Lowering the cost of requirement changes is the main objective of extreme programming.
 XP emphasizes on fine scale feedback, continuous process, shared understanding and programmer welfare.
 In XP, there is no detailed requirements specification or software architecture built.